-Welcome to the Apple II Pi: one of the most significant upgrade to the Apple II series since its inception in 1977.
-The Apple II Pi integrates a modern 32-bit CPU/GPU core with 256 or 512 MB of RAM, SD memory card storage, and USB ports all courtesy of the Raspberry Pi computer, into the Apple II computer.
-The Apple II remains active, acting as an I/O processor, providing access to its keyboard, mouse, joystick and drives to Linux running on the Raspberry Pi.
-GSport, an Apple IIgs emulator running on the Raspberry Pi under Linux, has access to the physical Apple II peripherals while outputting digital video on the Raspberry Pi's HDMI port (optionally the Pi's composite video output).
-GSport can emulate a maxed-out Apple IIgs running at about 20 MHz and 8 MB RAM.
-The Apple II Pi's operating system is Raspbian, a port of Debian - an industrial strength, modern Linux distribution for the Raspberry Pi.
+Welcome to the Apple II Pi: one of the most significant upgrades to the Apple II series since its inception in 1977.
+The Apple II Pi integrates a modern 32-bit CPU/GPU, SD card, HDMI, and USB all courtesy of the Raspberry Pi running as a co-processor to the Apple II.
+The Apple II's 6502 remains active, acting as an I/O processor, providing access to its keyboard, mouse, joystick and drives to Linux running on the Raspberry Pi.
+By utilizing the GSport Apple IIgs emulator, the Apple II Pi can also be the ultimate Apple II accelerator: emulating a maxed out Apple IIgs while seamlessly integrating most of your physical Apple II peripherals.

-Apple II Pi is a very sophisticated product.
-It can be as complicated as you want it to be, or as easy as you want (and willing to buy).
-Your dealer will have options available from a plug-in, turn-key system to a build-it-yourself kit.
+Apple II Pi is a very sophisticated product: it can be as complicated as you want it to be, or as simple as you want (and willing to buy).
+Your dealer will have options available from a plug-in, turnkey system to a build-it-yourself kit.
 You will have to become somewhat familiar with Linux, even if it is just the log in procedure.
 But the more you invest, the more you will get out of your Apple II Pi.
+The Apple II Pi's operating system is Raspbian: an industrial strength, modern Linux distribution.
 The Apple II Pi can run the full suite of Raspbian software packages available for free, including web browsers, mail clients, powerful office productivity applications, and a full spectrum of programming tools.
-And, of course, you will have almost every Apple II application and game available, using your real Apple II hardware.
+With GSport, you will have almost every Apple II application and game available, using your real Apple II hardware.